jk/php-wsdl-creator/readme.txt

 When providing more than one file, be sure the first class in the first file is the webservice handler class!

+You even don't need to load your classes with "require_once" - let PhpWsdl do it for you.

+Any other PhpWsdl constructor parameter will work as in normal mode - except for the first two parameters and the last one: In quick mode the SOAP server will be started, even if the last constructor parameter is FALSE.

 Quick, isn't it?

 How to get rid of the NULL-problem